Updated: Jan 30

 Chapter 5: Article 3

-You've learned from the FDA that vaccines are not tested against a placebo.
+You've learned from the FDA regulations that vaccines are not required to be tested against a placebo.
 Once vaccines are licensed you see that they are then given to the entire population, even though they usually are not tested on select sick populations.
 You've learned from the CDC that once an entire population is vaccinated, they never look back to see if the health of the population is improving, remaining the same, or deteriorating.